Skip to Content

 Set your slow cooker, or crock pot, to high and simmer for 3 hours until meat is falling off the ham bone.

 Reduce heat to low.
-Carefully remove ham bone and any large chunks of ham.
-Remove any ham from the bone and shred to bite size pieces.
+Carefully remove the ham bone and any large chunks of ham.
+Remove any ham from the bone and shred to bite-sized pieces.

 Navy bean soup in a ladle over the slow cooker after cooking 4 hours.